 It is common for businesses to think that the easiest way to optimize their CTA is to tweak some colors on their landing page, add a few buttons with snazzy text, and call it good.

-But Calls to Actions and Call to Action phrases are so much more than that.
+But Calls to Action and Call to Action phrases are much more than that.

-With CTAs experiencing diversely different click through rates depending on location, business category, page location, and more; it should be no surprise that guiding your customers along their buying path with CTAs is a delicate art.
+With CTAs experiencing diverse click-through rates depending on location, business category, page location, and more, it should be no surprise that guiding your customers along their buying path with CTAs is a delicate art.
 Picking the perfect combination of text, colors, style, and energy to fit your business is crucial.

-Don’t worry, though – We have 10 CTA examples and phrases to help you succeed.
+Don’t worry; We have 10 CTA examples and phrases to help you succeed.

 “Get Started” is easily one of the most popular CTA that you’ll see, no matter what category the business is in.

-The simple reason behind this is because it works, well.
-It suggests to your visitors that it will be simple for them to progress through the process of using your product, and that the best is yet to come after they click.
+The simple reason behind this is that it works well.
+It suggests to your visitors that it will be simple for them to progress through using your product and that the best is yet to come after they click.
 View it on Prezi’s site.

 “Sign up Free”

-“Sign up Free” or “Free Sign Up” hits the ground running, informing your customers exactly what they can expect when they click through.
+“Sign up Free” or “Free Sign Up” hits the ground running, informing your customers precisely what they can expect when they click through.

-You’re promising they can begin their experience without having to pay, which is sure to increase your conversion rate.
-Purple combines this tip, as well as our number one tip on their landing page.
+You’re promising they can begin their experience without paying, which will surely increase your conversion rate.
+Purple combines this tip and our number one tip on their landing page.

 “Book a Demo” or “View Demo”

-“Book a Demo” or “View Demo” is certainly more geared towards sales-focused business funnels, but it can also cleverly be applied to a variety of businesses.
-Offering a real consultation, with real people, can increase your conversion rate because you allow people to feel like humans in an overwhelmingly digital world.
+“Book a Demo” or “View Demo” is certainly more geared towards sales-focused business funnels, but it can also cleverly be applied to various businesses.
+Offering an actual consultation with real people can increase your conversion rate because you allow people to feel like humans in an overwhelmingly digital world.

-Bonus tip - “Learn More” can be used as a CTA phrase on pop-ups as well, since it is clunky to provide more than a few sentences of information on these mini-advertisements.
+Bonus tip - “Learn More” can also be used as a CTA phrase on pop-ups since it is clunky to provide more than a few sentences of information on these mini-advertisements.

 “Add to Bag” and “Add to Cart”

-“Add to Bag” and “Add to Cart” is a no nonsense way to encourage your visitor to buy your product.
+“Add to Bag” and “Add to Cart” are no-nonsense ways to encourage visitors to buy your product.
 Yes, it is straightforward and cuts right to the chase, but is this a bad thing?

-“Buy Now”, like “Add to Bag,” can skip the whole process that usually goes into buying.
-If pulled off correctly, and the customer is given a chance to immediately buy the product through a simple cart/payment system after clicking the button, the results can be overwhelmingly positive.
+“Buy Now,” like “Add to Bag,” can skip the process that usually goes into buying.
+If pulled off correctly and the customer is given a chance to immediately buy the product through a simple cart/payment system after clicking the button, the results can be overwhelmingly positive.

 “Schedule a ____”

-This CTA style flourishes for specific styles of business, typically ones that have an online presence but sell their goods/services in person, such as gyms, spas, salons, etc.
+This CTA style flourishes for specific types of businesses, typically ones with an online presence but selling their goods/services in person, such as gyms, spas, salons, etc.

-The last three tips or Call to Action phrases of this Call to Action list will focus more on style that is worth mentioning, because sometimes the effectiveness of your CTA is dependent on more than the words.
+The last three tips or Call to Action phrases of this Call to Action list will focus more on style, which is worth mentioning because sometimes the effectiveness of your CTA depends on more than the words.

 CTA example: Netflix

 Netflix delivers on all fronts with their “WATCH ANYWHERE.
 CANCEL ANYTIME.”
-Call To Action, and that statement coupled with their offer of “Join Free for a Month” will put almost anyone at ease.
-But look at their landing page as a whole, and notice the color scheme.
+Call To Action, and that statement, coupled with their “Join Free for a Month” offer, will put almost anyone at ease.
+But look at their landing page and notice the color scheme.

 CTA example: Dollar Shave Club

-They say a picture is worth a thousand words, and Dollar Shave Club delivers their entire sales pitch in a video that is less than 8 seconds long.
-Pay attention to the language they use, and notice how it is genuinely crafted to match their expected clientele.
+They say a picture is worth a thousand words, and Dollar Shave Club delivers their entire sales pitch in a video less than 8 seconds long.
+Please pay attention to their language and notice how it is genuinely crafted to match their expected clientele.

 CTA example: OkCupid

 A smooth experience, from start to finish, will ensure that your customers don’t abandon their funnel.
-OkCupid hits the mark from landing page, through their forms, and all the way to completion with quirky interesting language, pleasant images, and soothing colors.
+OkCupid hits the mark from the landing page, through their forms, and to completion with quirky, exciting language, pleasant images, and soothing colors.

 Call To Action Phrases And Examples: Putting it all together...

 You may be curious how to put it all together.
-There is no easy answer, but there is always help available if you have any questions.
+There is no easy answer, but help is always available if you have any questions.

-Remember that there are key words and Call to Action phrases that are tried and tested with proven results: try, now, free, save, start/stop, me/my/you/your.
+Remember that keywords and Call to Action phrases are tried and tested with proven results: try, now, free, save, start/stop, me/my/you/your.

 Combine these with the ideas that make your business unique, create a friendly atmosphere to welcome visitors, and don’t overwhelm them.

-As always, feel free to contact us with any questions about Call to Action phrases, or landing pages or sales funnels.
+As always, please get in touch with us with any questions about Call to Action phrases, landing pages, or sales funnels.

-Are you complicating your sales funnels at a time when it’s only getting harder to generate leads online?
+Are you complicating your sales funnels at a time when it’s only getting more challenging to generate leads online?